Save Our Heritage Organisation: Museums and other buildings

-The Santa Ysabel Store, an iconic landmark dating from 1884.

 Other activities

 The group, for purposes of public education, has frequently created or sponsored historic home tours, lectures, and workshops.
 SOHO operates gift/book stores in two locations.
 The organization assembles an annual Most Endangered List, a local take on the National Trust's Eleven Most Endangered List.
-The group publishes a quarterly magazine and has recently started a book publishing wing "Our Heritage Press".
+The group publishes a bimonthly e-newsletter and has a book publishing wing "Our Heritage Press".
 SOHO regularly acts as an adviser to smaller neighborhood advocacy groups.